-Additional Suggestions for Nature Clubs or Co-ops - Nature clubs and nature classes at coops are growing.
+Additional Suggestions for Nature Clubs or Co-ops - Nature clubs and nature classes at co-ops are growing.
 In fact, we're both part of one or the other!
 These clubs and classes often give us an opportunity to do group activities and/or games that we might not be able to do in families.
 In this section, we've supplied you with ideas and challenges for groups of children.

 Nature Notebooking Pages - Copy and go!
-You'll find one or more prepared notebooking pages that will enhance your nature studies.
+You'll find several prepared notebooking pages that will enhance your nature studies.

-Getting Outside with Butterflies
+Getting Outside